 NetFlow vs Packet Capture: What’s the Difference and Which Provides Better Network Visibility?

 NetFlow has long been a foundational component of network monitoring.
 It is widely deployed across enterprise environments and commonly used to understand high-level network traffic patterns, traffic flow volumes, and communication trends.
+However, as networks become more distributed, encrypted, and security-sensitive, many organizations are reevaluating whether flow-based data alone provides sufficient network visibility for modern security operations.

 Explore Full Packet Capture